Joanne (Juan) Chen

 Presentations: EFA 2023, CICF 2023, WFA 2023, Paris December 2022, BU Economics Micro Theory workshop 2022, Finance Theory Webinar 2022, NFA 2022, Cambridge Corporate Finance Theory Symposium 2022, Finance Theory Group Summer Meeting 2022, SFS Cavalcade North America 2022, FMCG PhD Symposium, Queen Mary University of London, Northwestern University (Kellogg), UNC-Chapel Hill (Kenan-Flagler), Erasmus University Rotterdam, Boston University (Questrom), UT Dallas (Naveen Jindal), Warwick Business School, Copenhagen Business School, Shanghai Advanced Institute of Finance, University of Amsterdam, EWMES 2021, Toulouse School of Economics Brownbag, EFA Doctoral Tutorial 2021, World Finance Conference 2021, London School of Economics

-When Corporate AI Adoption Backfires: Causes and Potential Remedies, with Brandon Han
+Can Corporate AI Adoption Backfire? with Brandon Han

-Abstract: Firms are increasingly adopting predictive artificial intelligence (AI) to enhance decision-making by integrating advanced data analysis and predictive algorithms with human judgment.
-While AI enhances managers' ability to predict project success probabilities, its adoption can unintentionally backfire, leading to suboptimal decisions that reduce shareholder profits.
-Specifically, the additional information provided by AI increases the likelihood that the manager's estimate of the project's success probability falls within a range where the sensitivity of managerial compensation to his decision diminishes significantly, incentivizing the pursuit of private benefits over shareholder interests.
+Abstract: Firms are increasingly adopting predictive artificial intelligence (AI) to improve decision-making by combining advanced data analysis with human judgment.
+While AI enhances managers' ability to predict project success probabilities, we show that its adoption can unintentionally backfire, leading to suboptimal decisions that diminish shareholder profits.
+Specifically, the additional information provided by AI raises the likelihood that the manager's estimate of the project's success probability falls within a range where the sensitivity of managerial compensation to their decision decreases significantly, incentivizing the pursuit of private benefits over shareholder interests.
 To address this, we propose AI-contingent contracts that align managerial compensation with AI predictions, thereby mitigating AI-induced agency conflicts.
 Our study highlights the necessity of updated corporate governance structures to effectively navigate the challenges posed by AI-augmented decision-making.

-Presentations: FTG Meeting in Hong Kong (Scheduled), BU Economics Micro Theory Workshop (Scheduled), BU Questrom Brownbag (Scheduled)
+Presentations: FTG Meeting in Hong Kong (Scheduled), BU Economics Micro Theory Workshop 2024, BU Questrom Brownbag 2024

 Platform Enterprises: Financing, Investment, and Network Growth